oerc0122/MDANSE/Doc/pages/scattering.rst

    {b_{i}{b^{j} = \delta_{i}^{j}}.}

 and defines the dual basis vectors and their relation to the basis vectors.
-If the q-vectors are now chosen as
+If the :math:`q`-vectors are now chosen as

 .. math::
    :label: pfx88